acpadua/pycelle/README.md

 #### Method 1

 The two methods presented here are equivalent, but the way they are used is different.
-Method 1 does not build the container locally, whereas in Method 2 the container is build locally.
+Method 1 does not build the container locally, whereas in Method 2 the container is built locally.

 1. Navigate to the directory where you want to work (e.g. $WORK):
 ```